oddbird/oddsite/content/birds/jonny.rst

   numerous open-source projects.
-  He's easily distracted by a game of ultimate frisbee, homebrewing delicious IPAs and stouts, and trying to keep up with his two young kids.
+  He's easily distracted by a game of ultimate frisbee, homebrewing delicious IPAs and stouts, and trying to keep up with his dog and two young kids.

 Jonny Gerig Meyer